For IT Pros

 - Longest Idle is when the agent who has the longest available or inactive time will receive the next incoming call.

 CITES Integrated User Services will only be able to accept requests to change services when they are submitted through a CITES Service Request via the Pinnacle sevice management system.
 Only CITES Unit Coordinators are authorized to submit Service Requests.

-NOTE: Given the complexity and variation in configuration components, orders for Lync Response Groups will not only require a CITES Service Request but an LCDS2 Excel file (with the Service Request number included in the file name).
+NOTE: Given the complexity and variation in configuration components, orders for Lync Response Groups will not only require a CITES Service Request but an LCDS2 Excel file (with the Service Request number included as part of the file name).
 This form will allow you to add detailed information about whichever type of Lync Response Group you are requesting.
-After you fill out this form, please email it to email@example.com.
+After you fill out this form, save it to your computer and upload it into your CITES Service Request as an attachment.
+More information is available in the Pinnacle Quick Start pages.